NinaGarmash/SQL_Project_Data_Job_Analyst/README.md

 ### Closing Thoughts

-This project enhanced my SQL skills and provided valuable insights into the data analyst job market and reveals the distinction between remote positions and onsight Israely market.
+This project enhanced my SQL skills and provided valuable insights into the data analyst job market and reveals the distinction between remote positions and onsite Israeli market.
 The findings from the analysis serve as a guide to prioritizing skill development and job search efforts.
 Aspiring data analysts can better position themselves in a competitive job market by focusing on high-demand, high-salary skills.
 This exploration highlights the importance of continuous learning and adaptation to emerging trends in the field of data analytics.